Minyall/sc290_materials/6_networks_1/Gephi Session Notes.md

 ## Scaling Up

-> Switch to larger dataset
+> Switch to larger dataset friends.gexf

 - Note the number of nodes and edges
 - Scan through the nodes and edges tables